riteshpen/AnimalBites/README.md

-# Detailed exploratory data analysis with python
+# Detailed Exploratory Data Analysis with Python

 This is the very first inferential statistics explanatory data analysis I have done on my own.